MikeDigitize/JSFundamentals/README.md

 ### Summary

 Variables declared with var or function are hoisted to the top of their parent scope.
 Variables are declared but are not assigned a value.
-This happens at run time, not compile time.
-Function declarations however are assigned their value which is the function they represent.
+Value assignment happens at run time, not compile time.
+Function declarations however are assigned their value, which is the function they represent.
 Function expressions are not assigned a value and are treated like a variable.
-Their value is likewise assigned at runtime.
+Their value is assigned at runtime.
 Variables declared with let and const are not hoisted and any attempt to reference them before their value is assigned will result in an error.
 This area before they are assigned a value is known as the temporal dead zone.

 ## Context

 Context in JavaScript is defined at runtime, after the compilation stage.
 Context refers to the value of the keyword <code>this</code>.
 Every function, when executing, has a reference to its execution context and this reference can be accessed through <code>this</code>.
-Context can be defined organically or artificially in JavaScript and can be used to great effect when creating coding patterns and APIs.
+Context can be defined organically or artificially in JavaScript and can be used to great effect in coding patterns and APIs.
 Consider the following example:

 ```html
 <button id="add" data-value="0">Add 1</button>